A white-flowered onion of the Great Plains that thrives in dry soils.

 Bloom Season: May – June

-Suggested Uses: Does well in dry, rocky or sandy soils.
+Suggested Uses: White Wild Onion does well in dry, rocky or sandy soils!

 Native Range: U.S.: Native to the Great Plains and Rocky Mountains.
 Minnesota: Minnesota is on the far eastern edge of Allium textile‘s range.
 Native the western border of the state.